 Admission: Yes, I have a finance blog.
-Yes, I am good with money.
+Yes, I try to be good with money.
 But here is the secret…I sometimes hate my budget.

 I become bitter that I don’t have the money to invest in myself and the things I want or need to do.
 Whether it be graduate school, a nice car, or a manicure, there are so many times that I have just wanted to give up.

 What I realized is that I was being TOO tight with my budget.
-I skipped doctor appointments, never bought any new clothes and I beat myself up every time I succumbed and bought a latte.
+I skipped doctor appointments (to avoid the $20 copay), never bought any new clothes and I beat myself up every time I succumbed and bought a latte.
 I decided enough was enough.
 Life doesn’t stop just because I am in debt.

 Yes, debt is my main priority but it became apparent that if I don’t start investing more time and money on myself, I will lose endurance in the long-term.
 Here are 10 ways I am investing in myself this year (and things you should do too!)